truzo/tomango-2018/site/content/blog/how-to-write-better-copy-for-your-website-part-2-make-it-all-about-your-reader.md

 title: "How to write better copy for your website, Part 2 - make it all about your reader"
 author: "mark"
 date: 2015-05-14 15:10:01
-excerpt: In the second part of this series, we look at how you can grab your reader's attention by making it all about them. blog/categories:
+description: In the second part of this series, we look at how you can grab your reader's attention by making it all about them. blog/categories:
  - online-marketing
  - tips-and-advice